paradicms/paradicms.github.io/docs/tutorials/markdown-ssg/index.md

 You'll be using GitHub to:

 * automate the process of building the app from Markdown files in the GitHub repository, using GitHub Actions
-* serve the statically-generated files (CSS, HTML, JavaScript) of the faceted search app, using GitHub Pages
+* serve the statically-generated files (CSS, HTML, JavaScript) of the app, using GitHub Pages

 #### Configure GitHub Pages